Discovering Predictable Latent Factors for Time Series Forecasting: Introduction

-Fortunately, since the observable data is dependent on these unobserved factors, it is possible to infer the trails of the unobservable factors from the observation.
-Given large-scale data nowadays, we might as well learn a graphical model to infer the latent factors from data generatively.
-Through some straightforward and general prior knowledge, we can make reasonable independence assumptions on these latent factors to encourage the sparsity of the relations between factors, so as to reduce the computational complexity.
-Therefore, we propose to explain the generation procedure of the original time series for the forecasting tasks by inferring latent factors varying along time from all the observed historical time series.
-To conquer the problems caused by the hidden relations of different factors along time, our work infers different latent factors from the time series to form several simple and intrinsic temporal signals that are easy to predict, where the ``intrinsic'' denotes factors in the same signal component are self-descriptive and do not affect by factors from other signal components.
-Our approach is motivated by the general non–stationary signal decomposition methods, i.e., empirical mode decomposition (EMD) \cite{huang1998empirical} and its variations \cite{huang2014hilbert,DBLP:journals/tsp/DragomiretskiyZ14}.
-Since the derived temporal signals are simple and intrinsic, it is easy to predict the future factors of each signal, and we can easily predict future data given the predicted factors.
-Under this premise, we can assume that factors of different derived temporal signals are pairwise independent to ensure the intrinsicality of the signals for prediction.
-The assumption also disentangles the factors to obtain more sparse relations for efficient calculation.
-Accordingly, our aim is to discover factors to form multiple signal components that are simple and intrinsic for prediction (i.e., predictability), informative for reconstruction (i.e., sufficiency), and feasible for learning (i.e., identifiability), instead of the delicately predefined intrinsic modes that should be oscillatory and add up to be the original signal.
+Fortunately, since some observable data are dependent on these unobserved factors, it is possible to learn a graphical model that can infer latent factors from observations generatively.
+This allows us to learn and disentangle latent factors with characteristics that support rational relation modeling to explain the generation procedure of time series, which benefits further forecasting.
+Specifically, the inferred latent factors are used to form various simple and intrinsic temporal signals that are easy to forecast, where ``intrinsic'' denotes factors in the same signal component are self-descriptive and not affected by factors from other signal components.
+Through this straightforward inductive bias, we can make reasonable independence assumptions on these latent factors to encourage sparsity in their relations, reducing computational complexity.
+As the derived temporal signals are simple and intrinsic, it is easy to forecast the future factors of each signal, and therefore, predict future data given the predicted factors.